 Quantum feedback control can be divided broadly into the two categories of measurement-based and autonomous feedback.
 In the measurement-based approach, properties of a quantum system are read out on a classical sensor, the measurement record of which is used by an extrinsic classical control device to alter the ensuing coherence, dissipation, and measurement operations on the system~\cite{Sayrin2011,Vijay2012,Riste2012,CampagneIbarcq2013,Doherty2000}.
 The feedback system's design must account for noise and backaction that are intrinsic to quantum measurement.

 By comparison, in autonomous (or coherent) quantum feedback the corrective response that steers a quantum subsystem is built into the quantum system itself.
 Control is achieved by structuring the drive and dissipation of an open quantum system so that entropy is reliably extracted as the quantum system is steered to the desired final state.
-Examples of such schemes include autonomous error correction in bosonic code spaces~\cite{Gertler2021,Puri2020,Ma2021}, autonomous generation of entanglement between quantum bits~\cite{Riste2013,Shankar2013,Lin2013}, quantum state preparation~\cite{Murch2012,Leghtas2013,Andersen2016}, optical noise cancellation~\cite{Mabuchi2008}, and generating spin squeezing of atoms in a driven optical resonator~\cite{SchleierSmith2010}.
+Examples of such schemes include autonomous error correction in bosonic code spaces~\cite{Gertler2021,Puri2020,Ma2021}, quantum state preparation~\cite{Murch2012,Riste2013,Shankar2013,Lin2013,Leghtas2013,Andersen2016}, optical noise cancellation~\cite{Mabuchi2008}, and generating spin squeezing of atoms in a driven optical resonator~\cite{SchleierSmith2010}.

 In this work, we develop a coherent feedback scheme to stabilize the energy of an ensemble of quantum spins.
 Our scheme employs optical backaction in a driven cavity to realize closed-loop autonomous feedback.
 Under negative-feedback conditions, we observe that cavity spin optodynamics~\cite{Brahms2010,Kohler2017} deterministically steer the collective spin toward a steady-state energy that is set by the frequency of the driving optical field.
 By examining both the light that drives the system and the atomic spins that respond to this drive, we quantify the tuning sensitivity as well as the closed-loop gain spectrum of the autonomous feedback system and find close agreement with a theoretical model.